-My name is Nneka Mckenzie and I am a Canadian medical student finishing my first year at the Royal College of Surgeons in Ireland.
+Nneka Mckenzie s a Canadian medical student finishing her first year at the Royal College of Surgeons in Ireland.
 Throughout the last few years of medical school, she has been introduced to the numerous different aspects of global health and has become passionate in its improvement.
-I am interested in the effects of infectious disease on specific populations and hope to use my medical training to make a positive difference.
+She is interested in the effects of infectious disease on specific populations and hopes to use her medical training to make a positive difference.
 She is excited for this opportunity, as being a part of the Irish Forum for Global Health will give her a chance to educate herself about healthcare at the global level.